- Staff and personal short news

 - Postdoctoral fellow Hermann Gorbahn was invited to participate in the conference “Transitions?
 Continuity and Discontinuity of Cultural Developments from the Mesolithic/ Epipalaeolithic to the Neolithic Period” of the DAI (German Archaeological Institute) Research Cluster 1 “From Sedentism to Complex Society: Settlement, Economy, Environment, Cult”.
-The meeting was organized by the DAI branch office Madrid and held at the Museu Nacional de Arqueologia in Lisbon from May 11-13.
+The meeting was organized by the DAI branch office in Madrid and was held at the Museu Nacional de Arqueologia in Lisbon from May 11–13.
 His talk was titled “Pernil Alto – The emergence of early agriculture in Southern Peru and its implications for early complex societies in the Central Andes”.

 - Doctoral student Gianpiero di Maida presented aspects of his research at the meeting “Eiszeitliche Felskunst im Mittelmeergebiet.
 Neue Forschungen aus Sizilien und Südfrankreich” at the Istituto Italiano di Cultura in Cologne on March 16.
 His talk was titled “L’arte parietale del Tardiglaciale in Sicilia: nuove metodologie di ricerca e documentazione”.